To decide if your baby is ready to go home, the staff at the unit will consider if your baby:

 My baby was born premature.
 Will they have to stay in hospital until they reach their due date?

 Not always.
-Some babies will stay at hospital until after their due date and some may leave before.
+Some babies will stay at hospital until after their due date, some may leave before.
 The unit staff will work with you to decide when your discharge date should be.

 You may have a meeting involving unit staff and other healthcare professionals involved in your baby’s care.
-This should take place as soon as the unit staff think your baby is close to going home.
 The meeting will help prepare for discharge, decide when your baby will be able to go home and talk about what support your baby will need.

 If your baby is feeding well, gaining weight and has no other problems, they may be well enough to go home before their original due date.